Concrete convergence rates for common fixed point problems under Karamata regularity: Introduction

 Our contributions are as follows. \begin{itemize} \item[-] We introduce the notion of (joint) Karamata regularity for operators in Definition~\ref{def_jcrv}, which is a regularity notion suitable for using tools from regular variation.
 We then discuss its connections with previous considered notions and prove a calculus rule in Proposition~\ref{prop_psi}.

 \item[-] We prove an abstract convergence rate result for quasi-cyclic algorithms for common fixed point problems in Theorem~\ref{theo:rate}.
-Admittedly, applying directly Theorem~\ref{theo:rate} is hard because it requires \emph{inverting} an already a relatively complicated integral.
+Admittedly, applying directly Theorem~\ref{theo:rate} is hard because it requires \emph{inverting} an already relatively complicated integral.
 However, by making use of regular variation, we show how to bypass the evaluation of the complicated expression in Theorem~\ref{theo:rate}.
 This is done through either the index of regular variation (Theorem~\ref{theo:rv}) of the regularity function associated to Karamata regularity or through a sharper result that requires a bit more computation in Theorem~\ref{theorem_int}.
 Several application examples are given in Section~\ref{sec:examples}, with a focus on cases having non-H\"olderian behavior.

-\item[-] We explore the class of Karamata regular operators, and show that quasi-nonexpansive operators defined on an o-minimal structure can always be taken to be jointly Karamata regular, see Theorem~\ref{theo:cvo}.
-As this includes the case of certain large o-minimal structures containing the graph of the exponential function, this shows that theory developed in this paper is applicable quite broadly.
+\item[-] We explore the class of Karamata regular operators, and show that continuous quasi-nonexpansive operators defined on an $o$-minimal structure can always be taken to be jointly Karamata regular, see Theorem~\ref{theo:cvo}.
+As this includes the case of certain large $o$-minimal structures containing the graph of the exponential function, this shows that theory developed in this paper is applicable quite broadly.
 We also explore certain consequences of Theorem~\ref{theo:cvo} and show, for example, that the consistent error bound functions considered in \cite{LL20} can also be taken to be regularly varying, provided that the problem data is definable.
+At the end, we examine the particular case of polynomially bounded $o$-minimal structures and show that convergence rates are at least sublinear in those cases, see Corollary~\ref{col:poly_conv}.

 \end{itemize}